THINGS TO KNOW BEFORE YOU GO

-UPON ARRIVAL IN HONG KONG
+UPON ARRIVAL IN TAIWAN

-Extended Stay Travelers
+Land Only & Extended Stay Travelers

+Land only packages do not include airport transfers.
+Please arrange your own airport transfer to the hotel as listed in your travel documents.
+The tour guide will leave information for you at the hotel front desk regarding the time of the meeting the next day.
 Airport transfers out are not included for those who have chosen to extend their stay at the end of the tour.
 If you have purchased an airport transfer service from us, please be sure to provide all flight information to Affordable World prior to your trip departure date.

-o Passports must be valid for at least 6 months from the return date of your trip
+- Passports must be valid for at least 6 months from the return date of your trip

-o For detailed passport and entry requirements, all travellers are advised to check with their embassy or consulate
+- For detailed passport and entry requirements, all travellers are advised to check with their embassy or consulate

 Baggage allowance for international flights may vary by airline and is subject to change at any time.
 Please refer to the below information for each airline’s baggage policy as of June 2016.
 For up to date baggage allowance information, please check directly with the airlines.

-o Eva Air International Flights - The standard free baggage allowance on international flights is 2 pieces, up to 50 lbs each.
+- Eva Air International Flights - The standard free baggage allowance on international flights is 2 pieces, up to 50 lbs each.
 Carry-on baggage is limited to one piece per person, up to 15 lbs.

-o Baggage is the sole responsibility of the traveller.
+- Baggage is the sole responsibility of the traveller.
 We recommend using a TSA approved luggage lock and Affordable World luggage tags showing the name and contact information of the owner (Please use the Affordable World luggage tags provided in this package).
 Baggage without a lock may be refused for transport

-o DO NOT pack medicine, valuables, and other personal necessities in checked luggage.
+- DO NOT pack medicine, valuables, and other personal necessities in checked luggage.
 Keep these items in your carry-on bag

-o Consider packing a change of clothing and toiletry in your carry-on bag to avoid inconvenience caused by delays or lost luggage.
+- Consider packing a change of clothing and toiletry in your carry-on bag to avoid inconvenience caused by delays or lost luggage.

-o Power bank chargers over 20,000 mAh are restricted from carry on and check in luggage
+- Power bank chargers over 20,000 mAh are restricted from carry on and check in luggage

-o Power bank mAh capacity must be clearly labelled by manufacturer on the charger
+- Power bank mAh capacity must be clearly labelled by manufacturer on the charger

-o Please visit www.tsa.gov for USA carry on restrictions
+- Please visit www.tsa.gov for USA carry on restrictions

-o No porter service will be provided throughout the tour.
+- No porter service will be provided throughout the tour.
 During the tour please keep an eye on your personal belongings and valuables at all times.
 Be aware of your surroundings when going out on your own.

-o Important note: Affordable World Tours’ representatives cannot enter the luggage claim area.
+- Important note: Affordable World Tours’ representatives cannot enter the luggage claim area.
 After you collect your luggage and exit customs, our local Affordable World representative will be waiting for you outside with an Affordable World flag or sign.

 TAIWAN CUSTOMS PROCEDURES